krisk0/focus_and_guardian/readme.md

 * Crusader Kings version Crown 1.15.0.2.
 * Elder Kings modification version 0.15.1.

+## WIP

+Latest changes untested.
+Use previous version (commit 931eca61ea), if you encounter problems.

 ## Features

 1. A chain of events that chooses focus and then guardian is evoked monthly or by your decision.